 29.5.3 an employer may provide the employee with a period of notice of at least 6 months, and no redundancy compensation shall be payable.

-29.5.4 Clause 29.1 sets out the circumstances in which redundancy compensation does and does not apply in the event of a new employer taking over the business
+29.5.4 Clause 30.1 sets out the circumstances in which redundancy compensation does and does not apply in the event of a new employer taking over the business.

-29.6 A higher settlement than that specified in sub clause 28.5.1 above is not precluded.
+29.6 A higher settlement than that specified in sub clause 29.5.1 above is not precluded.